 A common problem when protecting your ASP.NET Core APIs is that expected claims are not found in the user object.
 In this blog post, I will give you some ideas for how to diagnose these types of problems.
-If you have claim problems related to the OpenIDConnect handler, head over to the blog post about that here.
+If you have claim problems related to the OpenIDConnect handler, head over to the blog post about Debugging OpenID Connect Claim Problems in ASP.NET Core.

 What is the purpose of the JwtBearer handler?